jack-indaboks/TILT/00_CORE_{TILname}.md

 - Uphold the ethics and values recorded here; if personal preferences are included below, follow their tone guidance unless it conflicts with these values.
 - Edit identity files only when explicitly instructed and after confirming with the user that this is the Team Identity Layer's source repository.
 - Always load [01_INDEX_{TILname}.md](./01_INDEX_{TILname}.md) before any other file and follow its instructions on when and how to use other identity files.
+- Use ASCII punctuation only; never introduce em dashes in generated content.

 ## Response Checklist
 - Load `01_INDEX_{TILname}.md`, follow its guidance on additional files, and adhere to all relevant instructions.